duongtrungnguyenrc/nestro/README.md

 **2. How it works?**

-**_HTTP Pooling & Service Registration_**
+**Service registration:**

-- **Service Registration:**
+- **Bootstrap:**
   Each microservice registers with the Nestro server upon startup by sending an HTTP POST request.
 The registration includes critical information such as the service name, host, port, and security details.
+- **Storage:**
+  Nestro stores this information in its internal registry, making the service discoverable for other clients or services.
-- **Heartbeat Mechanism:**
+- **Heartbeat:**
   To maintain an accurate registry, each service sends regular heartbeat requests.
 This mechanism allows the server to track active instances and remove those that no longer respond.

-- **HTTP Pooling:**
+**Service discovery:**

-  When a client makes a request, Nestro pools the available service instances based on the configured load balancing strategy.
+- When a client makes a request, Nestro will discover the available service instances based on the configured load balancing strategy.
 This ensures that traffic is distributed evenly and efficiently among all registered services.

-**_Dependency Dashboard_**

-- **Real-Time Monitoring:**
-  The integrated dashboard displays the status of every registered service instance, including metrics like instance count, registration time, and registration status.
-- **Dependency Management:**
-  Easily visualize and manage service dependencies.
-The dashboard highlights relationships between services, allowing for quick identification of potential bottlenecks or scalability issues.
-- **Administrative Actions:**
-  Administrators can perform actions such as deregistering services directly from the dashboard, streamlining maintenance and troubleshooting processes.

 ---